tve/sensorgnome-build/README.md

 - the `build.sh` tries to avoid re-downloading or re-building things that are already there, to start from a clean slate remove the `images` and `packages` directories.

+## Debian repository

+- Sensorgnome packages get uploaded to a debian repository at https://sensorgnome.s3.amazonaws.com/
+- Each repository (sensorgnome-support, sensorgnome-control, fcd, ...) uses the `generate-deb.yml` workflow found in this repository to add its packages to the _testing_ codename.
+- In this repository, the `generate-package.sh` script generates a `sensorgnome` package that depends on the latest version of the packages in _testing_.
+- The version dependency of the `sensorgnome` package is ">=", which means that as soon as a new package is in the repo it can be upgraded via apt.
+The `sensorgnome` package itself does not need to be upgraded.
+- The `sensorgnome` package is published to the _stable_ codename and images are produced to use the _stable_ branch.
+This means that _stable_ gets the version found in _testing_ at the time the `sensorgnome` package is built&uploaded.
+This also means that all plain sensorgnome installs only upgrade to versions found in _stable_, i.e., versions from which newer images have been built.
+- To use the packages in testing, one has to switch `/etc/apt/sources.list.d/sensorgnome.list` from _stable_ to _testing_.

 ## Docker

 The reason the build process uses docker is that it allows carefully constructed OS images with